Sign up below for Free Training and Workouts for anyone interested in the Roseville 2021-2022 Travel Season.

 The Roseville Youth Basketball Association (RYBA) Boys/Girls Traveling Basketball Program is designed to provide boys/girls a fun environment to develop basketball skills, promote teamwork and good sportsmanship, and prepare them for further opportunities to play basketball at a higher level.
 Following is some general information about the Boys/Girls Travel Program and what you may expect if your son/daughter plays travel basketball.

 Travel basketball is for players who want to get in more playing time against better competition.
-Players for the travel teams are selected by a tryout process that occurs in mid to late September.
-Practices begin in late September or early October.
+Players for the travel teams are selected by a tryout process that occurs mid-September.
+Practices begin in October.
 Each team practices twice per week, with each practice generally one and a half hours long.
 Rather than league play, travel teams play in weekend tournaments.
 Generally in each tournament a team will play 3 games.

 • Live in the city of Roseville,